willjhliang/public-garden/notes/Machine Learning/Unsupervised Learning/🍝 Independent Component Analysis.md

 $$

-This loss function is not quadratic, so optimization cannot be done with [[📎 Singular Value Decomposition]].
+This loss function is not quadratic, so optimization cannot be done with [📎 Singular Value Decomposition](/public-garden/notes/Mathematics/📎 Singular Value Decomposition.html).
 The optimization method was not covered in class.

 ## Prediction
 Similar to PCA, we project $$x^{(i)}$$ onto components to get the scores of our embedding, and apply them to our components to recreate $$x^{(i)}$$.